 Negative results indicate that a person probably does not have a "true allergy," an IgE-mediated response to the specific allergens tested.

-Sometimes a health practitioner will look at other blood tests for an indirect indication of an ongoing allergic process, including a total IgE level or a complete blood count (CBC) and white blood cell differential (specifically eosinophils and basophils).
+Sometimes, a healthcare practitioner will look at other blood tests for an indirect indication of an ongoing allergic process, including a total IgE level or a complete blood count (CBC) and white blood cell differential (specifically eosinophils and basophils).
 Increases in these test results may suggest an allergy, but they may also be elevated for other reasons.

 You could have an allergy-like condition that is not mediated by IgE for which there are no specific laboratory tests.
 You might have a genetic hypersensitivity problem, such as sensitivity to gluten with celiac disease or have an enzyme deficiency, such as a lactase deficiency causing lactose intolerance.
-Or it could be another disease that is causing allergy-like symptoms.
+It could also be another disease that is causing allergy-like symptoms.
 It is important to investigate your individual situation with your healthcare provider's assistance.
-Test results alone cannot diagnose allergies.
+Test results alone cannot diagnose allergies, but rather confirm a diagnosis when circumstances suggest an allergy is likely.
 Results from any type of allergy test have to be interpreted along with your medical history by a healthcare practitioner who is trained to diagnose allergies specifically.

 Allergic reactions are very individual.
 They can be mild or severe, vary from exposure to exposure, get worse over time (or may not), involve the whole body, and can sometimes be fatal.